-Emergency Communications: Throughout the pendency of the emergency and thereafter, all communications to and from external constituencies, including the media and other organizations, shall be managed by the Vice President of Student Life and/or the Director of Public Safety or their designee.
+Throughout the pendency of the emergency and thereafter, all communications to and from external constituencies, including the media and other organizations, shall be managed by the Vice President for Student Life and/or the Director of Public Safety or their designee.
 The only spokespersons for RWU during the crisis and its aftermath shall be the President or other person(s) specifically designated by the President.
-In the event of a news conference, depending on the severity of the crisis/emergency, the President or designee should be the spokesperson, with the Public Relations Officer providing updates as indicated.
-The Vice President of Student Life and/or the Director of Public Safety or their designee also are responsible for ensuring that the President, FERT or CERT and the Incident Commander, if necessary, are kept apprised as to what is being said or reported about the incident.
-This allows for questions to be addressed, rumors to be managed and ensures that public relations issues are not overlooked.
+In the event of a news conference, depending on the severity of the crisis/emergency, the President or designee should be the spokesperson, with the AVP for Communications and Media Relations providing updates as indicated.
+The Vice President for Student Life and/or the Director of Public Safety or their designee, are also responsible for ensuring that the President, FERT or CERT and the Incident Commander, if necessary, are kept apprised as to what is being said or reported about the incident.
+This allows for questions to be addressed, rumors to be managed, and ensures that public relations issues are not overlooked.